-Neuropsychologist Sofía Fonseca Moreno analyzes how heart rate variability (HRV) influences cognitive decline in old age.
+Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 Introduction

-The life expectancy has increased, so the group of people over 60 years old has grown worldwide (World Health Organization (WHO), 2015), including Mexico.
-With increasing age, it is expected that various cognitive functions begin to decline.
+Life expectancy has increased, so the group of people over 60 years old has grown worldwide (World Health Organization, 2015), including Mexico.
+With increasing age, it is expected that various cognitive functions will begin to decline.
 However, that decline can be severe enough to compromise the quality of life of those who suffer from it (Aveleyra & Ostrosky, 2007; Forte et al., 2019; Mejía-Arango et al., 2007).

 Cognitive functions and aging